 In 2012, around 42% of the population from the six surveyed countries had internet access.
 It’s estimated that in 2018, over 60% will have it.
 Chile is the country with the greatest penetration (71%), followed by Argentina (68%) and Colombia (66%).
-Now days, Internet users in these countries spend around 25 hours per month on the Internet, about seven hours less than the world average.
+Nowadays, Internet users in these countries spend around 25 hours per month on the Internet, about seven hours less than the world average.
 Nevertheless, this number surpasses the 300 hours a month in the higher earning segments, a fact to be aware of.

 What do Latin Americans buy?